`Viranganas’ chant 'no compromise' mantra on Women’s Day | Education

 "Politics is not for the faint-hearted, and for women it's doubly difficult.
 I remember that an opposition party had made my lifestyle, my choice of clothes a big issue during the campaign.
 I was told that I am too modern to be a Muslim.
 Despite having worked for the disenfranchised for long, the kind of comments that came my way during the electioneering gave me severe anxiety."
 She, however, insisted that more women should join politics, as they are more disposed to show empathy to the distressed.

-Adding to the narrative, Dhriti Banerjee, the first woman to be director of the 108-year-old Zoological Survey of India, said that things have changed for the better over the years, but there is still some ground left to be covered.
+Adding to the narrative, Dhriti Banerjee, the first woman to be director of the 108-year-old Zoological Survey of India, said that for women in science there was still some ground left to be covered.

 "Initially, safety was an issue for women during field visits (for flora and fauna surveys).
 Also, there was no provision for women's toilets during such visits.
 There would be times when people at the helm would be in two minds about sending women for such surveys," said the 53-year-old determined scientist, who has won many accolades at home and abroad.